emreozcan/mehtap/README.md

     - [x] os.tmpname()
     </details>

-## What does ay not have?

-**The grammar, syntax and semantics are exactly the same.**

-For the most part,
-behaviour differences with the reference implementation are only allowed if the reference manual does not specify the behaviour.
-For example, the exact formatting of error messages is not specified in the reference manual, so it is allowed to be different.
+## What's the catch?

 There are some differences with the specification of the reference manual.
 They are:

 - garbage collection,
 - frame scope.

+For the most part,
+behaviour differences with the reference implementation are only allowed if the reference manual does not specify the behaviour.
+For example, the exact formatting of error messages is not specified in the reference manual, so it is allowed to be different.

 There are some things that are not implemented yet.
 They are, only listing language features, excluding the standard library: